How to Play Slot Machines - Easy Tips to Play the Slots!

-Bonus Game: A Bonus game is a separate game detached from the regular slot.
-To trigger the bonus you need to hit a special combination on the reels or sometimes get a bonus-game symbol of some kind.
+Bonus Game: A Bonus game is a separate spin or game detached from the regular slot.
+To trigger the best online casino bonus you need to hit a special combination on the reels or sometimes get a bonus-game symbol of some kind.

 Wild Symbol: Many video slots have wild symbols that can substitute for any other symbols in the game.
 Also, a combination of wild symbols often generates big payouts and sometimes starts a bonus game.

 Free Spins: Many video slots have free spins, which is exactly what it sounds like.
-Hit a certain combination and you’ll get a number of free spins, often with unique prices during the free-spin round.
+Hit a certain combination and you’ll get a number of free spins, often with unique prizes during the free-spin round.